 The Low-Income Housing Tax Credit ("Housing Credit") is our nation's most successful tool for encouraging private investment in the production and preservation of affordable rental housing.
-Since its creation in 1986, it has financed nearly 3.5 million affordable apartments, providing homes to roughly 8 million low-income households, while transferring risk from the government to the private sector.
-However, there is an emerging practice that poses a threat to the affordability of Housing Credit properties and is limiting the full benefits of the program.
+Since its creation in 1986, it has financed over 3.8 million affordable apartments, providing homes to roughly 9 million low-income households, while transferring risk from the government to the private sector.
+However, some owners have been taking advantage of a loophole in the law that poses a threat to the affordability of Housing Credit properties and is limiting the full benefits of the program.